-According to Utah State University's 2011 Master Plan, the projected student enrollment on the Logan campus is anticipated to expand from the 2011 population of 14,000 full-time equivalent (FTE) students to 26,000 FTE students in the next "20 to 30 years."
-The Logan campus 2021 fall semester enrollment was 19,547 which is an increase of approximately 5,547 students and a 4 percent annual increase over 2011 enrollment numbers.
-Assuming similar annual increases of 4 percent would put USU at approximately 26,000 students by 2031.
+According to Utah State University's 2000 Master Plan, the projected student enrollment on the Logan campus is anticipated to expand from the 2000 population of 14,000 full-time equivalent (FTE) students to 26,000 FTE students at full buildout.
+The campus has been growing at an average of 1.6% per year, with the Logan campus 2021 fall semester enrollment was at 19,547 which is an increase of approximately 5,547 students since 2000.
+Assuming similar annual increases of 1.6% percent would put USU at approximately 26,000 students by 2040.

-A goal of USU's 2011 Master Plan is to sustain a resident population of at least 20 percent of the student enrollment in order to maintain the collegial character and vitality of the University.
-As of 2011, there were 3,200 student beds on campus and, in order to maintain the 20 percent preferred ratio of on campus resident student population versus off campus student population, it is projected another 3,000 on campus student beds will be necessary to accommodate the anticipated 26,000 student population by 2031.
+A goal of USU's 2000 Master Plan is to sustain a resident population of 23 percent of the student enrollment in order to maintain the collegial character and vitality of the University.
+As of 2000, there were 3,200 student beds on campus and, in order to maintain the preferred ratio of on campus resident student population versus off campus student population, it is projected another 2,900 on campus student beds will be necessary to accommodate the anticipated 26,000 student population at buildout.